kapetan-io/querator/README.md

 * Run async background tasks that can retry if failed
 * Schedule cron style jobs to run at a specific time in the future and retry if failed
 * Retryable and reliable webhook delivery with external systems
+* A limit locking system, where items in the queue represent a limited lockable resource

 ### Does it scale?
 YES!
-We scaled a closed source version of a reservation queue service at https://mailgun.com to multi-billions of messages a day in a very efficient and cost effective manner.
-It was a key component of our micro-service (domain based) system.
+We scaled a closed source version of a reservation queue service at https://mailgun.com to multi-billions of messages a day in a very efficient and cost-effective manner.
+It was a key component of our microservice (domain based) system.
 The implementation was such a success I'm surprised to find no similar projects available in the open source community, so I'm building one!

 ### What is the Reservation Pattern?
 The reservation pattern is used to implement an “Almost Exactly Once Delivery” style queue by ensuring that